-only we'd replace the words "extension" with the symbol (Δx), "force" with the symbol (F), and "is directly proportional to" with an equals sign (=) and a constant of proportionality (k).
-To show that the springy object was trying to return to its original state, we'd also tack a negative sign (−) in front.
-In other words, we'd write the equation.
+Most likely we'd replace the word "extension" with the symbol (∆x), "force" with the symbol (F), and "is directly proportional to" with an equals sign (=) and a constant of proportionality (k), then, to show that the springy object was trying to return to its original state, we'd add a negative sign (−).
+In other words, we'd write the equation…

 where strain refers to a change in some spatial dimension (length, angle, or volume) compared to its original value and stress refers to the cause of the change (a force applied to a surface).

-The coefficient that relates a particular type of stress to the strain that results is called a modulus (plural, moduli).
+The coefficient that relates a particular type of stress to the strain that results is called an elastic modulus (plural, moduli).
 Elastic moduli are properties of materials, not objects.
 There are three basic types of stress and three associated moduli.

 Stresses on solids are always described as a force divided by an area.
 The direction of the forces may change, but the units do not.
 The SI unit of stress is the newton per square meter, which is given the special name pascal in honor of Blaise Pascal (1623–1662) the French mathematician (Pascal's triangle), physicist (Pascal's principle), inventor (Pascal's calculator), and philosopher (Pascal's wager).